Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/Embedded_IOB_inside_RM/readme.md

 ### Different Constraints set for Child Implementation

 - The Vivado DFX flow supports applying different constraint sets for different implementations.
 In this example, constraint set constrs_1 has the floorplanning constraints and IOB constraints.
 In the DFX flow, the child implementation is initiated from the output DCP from the parent implementation where each reconfigurable partition is blackboxed.
-Please note that while blackboxing the reconfigurable partition, the corresponding embedded IOBs are lost from netlist, thereby its constraints are removed as well.
-Hence you must reapply PACKAGE_PIN and IOSTANDARD constraints for any embedded IOBs inside each RM for child implementation runs.
+While blackboxing the reconfigurable partition, the corresponding embedded IOBs are lost from netlist, thereby its constraints are removed as well.
+Hence, you must reapply PACKAGE_PIN and IOSTANDARD constraints for any embedded IOBs inside each RM for child implementation runs.
 This is achieved by creating a new constraints set "constrs_2" and applying it for the child implementation.

 <p align="center">